castle-engine/castle-game/data/README_about_index_xml_files.txt

 ------------------------------------------------------------------------------
 Documentation for level description, in levels/*/index.xml:

-- See TLevel properties documentation if in doubt.
+- See TLevelAvailable properties documentation if in doubt.

+- scene: URL to the 3D file containing the level scene.

 - default_available_for_new_game: (optional, default "false")
   Should the level be initially available (visible in "New Game" menu)